bizworld/Twittertools/readme.md

 TwitterTools is an Open Source PHP Lib created to help developers build Twitter applications easily.
 You don't have to worry about all that complex authentication flow; let us do it for you.
 From simple robot-like apps (like Zoltar's Oracle example app) to complex monitoring and statistics tools (like TweetAuditor), TwitterTools does the job.

+<h3>Important Notice</h3>
+I'm currently working in a major update for Twittertools to be totally compliant with PSR standards.
+Still don't have an ETA but it will be released as soon as possible.

 With Twittertools, you can:
 <ul>
 	<li>Auth a Twitter user and get his access tokens</li>